Western wildfires: Crews make progress on huge Oregon blaze

 The upper eastern edge of the blaze continued to move toward Summer Lake, jumping fire lines on Thursday and prompting a local evacuation order for some portions of Lake County to be raised to “go now!,” fire officials said.

-Winds up to 10 miles per hour (16 kilometers per hour) could drive the flames through timber but not at the pace seen last week, when the wind-driven blaze grew exponentially, fire information officer Angela Goldman said.
+Winds up to 10 miles per hour could drive the flames through timber but not at the pace seen last week, when the wind-driven blaze grew exponentially, fire information officer Angela Goldman said.

-The fire, which was sparked by lightning, had been expanding by up to 4 miles (6 kilometers) a day, pushed by strong winds and critically dry weather.
+The fire, which was sparked by lightning, had been expanding by up to four miles a day, pushed by strong winds and critically dry weather.

 “For us, that’s a pretty big step,” she said.
 “It’s not that easy to work in a pitch-black forest in the middle of the night.”